SMSVerificationXYZ/smsverification-php/README.md

 ------------

 # Composer
-You can easily install the libary via Composer.
+You can easily install the library via Composer.
 To do so, run the following command-line:

 `composer require smsverification/smsverification-php`